 You should review your constitution and bylaws or other foundational legal documents.
 Additionally, it is important to understand the federal and/or state laws that impact your tribe.
-Review the Violence Against Women Act (VAWA) and other federal laws aimed at protecting women.
+Review the Violence Against Women Act (VAWA) and other federal laws aimed at protecting women

 It is also important to evaluate what domestic violence laws are already in place in your community.
 Be sure to analyze the strengths and weaknesses in any current laws.
+Be sure to consider drafting laws that address the protection of victims' rights.